laufergall/Speaker_Characteristics_Of_Manipulated_Speech/README.md

 ## Listening test

-(TODO)

-[Listening tests](https://github.com/laufergall/Speaker_Characteristics_Of_Manipulated_Speech/tree/master/listening_test) have been conducted with ..... participants who rated  .... and .... of manipulated speech.
+[Listening tests](https://github.com/laufergall/Speaker_Characteristics_Of_Manipulated_Speech/tree/master/listening_test) have been conducted with 7 participants (5m, 2f) who rated perceived warmth (on the scale "cold----hearty") of manipulated speech.
+They were aged 27 years on average (stdev = 2.3, range: 23-30).
+Their mother tongue was different: Croatian, Bangla, Polish, Nepalese, Spanish, German, Dutch.

-overview of manipulation conditions.
+The speech stimuli consisted of 8 speakers and 5 manipulation conditions.
+These involved the variation of: mean pitch, pitch range, combination of mean pitch and pitch range, combination of mean pitch and formant shift.